teacheredu-euniwell/20241120/README.md

 > [__Chapter 5 - Examples of Students´ Diversity in Inclusive Classrooms__](#31)
 >
+> Teachers must be able to respond to the different needs and requirements of each individual student.
+To achieve this, they must be sensitised to the various dimensions of diversity (social-cultural, biological-physical, and psycho-emotional).
+Furthermore, they must learn how to react in inclusive lessons, experiment with what makes quality inclusion possible, and engage in reflection with colleagues in the school context and other professionals.
+>
 > __Learning Goals__
 >
 > * You are able to describe the characteristics of student diversity in different dimensions.